History of Spain: Transition to democracy

-The Spanish transition to democracy or new Bourbon restoration was the era when Spain moved from the dictatorship of Francisco Franco to a liberal democratic state.
-The transition started with Franco's death on 20 November 1975, while its completion is marked by the electoral victory of the socialist PSOE on 28 October 1982.
+The Spanish transition to democracy or new Bourbon restoration started with Franco's death on 20 November 1975, while its completion is marked by the electoral victory of the socialist PSOE on 28 October 1982.

 Under its current (1978) constitution, Spain is a constitutional monarchy.
-It comprises 17 autonomous communities (Andalusia, Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile and León, Castile–La Mancha, Catalonia, Extremadura, Galicia, La Rioja, Community of Madrid, Region of Murcia, Basque Country, Valencian Community, and Navarre) and 2 autonomous cities (Ceuta and Melilla).
+It comprises 17 autonomous communities (Andalusia, Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile and León, Castile–La Mancha, Catalonia, Extremadura, Galicia, La Rioja, Community of Madrid, Region of Murcia, Basque Country, Valencian Community, and Navarre) and two autonomous cities (Ceuta and Melilla).

 Between 1978 and 1982, Spain was led by the Unión del Centro Democrático governments.

 In 1981 the 23-F coup d'état attempt took place.
-On 23 February Antonio Tejero, with members of the Guardia Civil entered the Congress of Deputies, and stopped the session, where Leopoldo Calvo Sotelo was about to be named prime minister of the government.
+On 23 February Antonio Tejero, with members of the Guardia Civil entered the Congress of Deputies, and stopped the session, where Leopoldo Calvo Sotelo was about to be named prime minister.
 Officially, the coup d'état failed thanks to the intervention of King Juan Carlos.
 Spain joined NATO before Calvo-Sotelo left office.

 Along with political change came radical change in Spanish society.
 Spanish society had been extremely conservative under Franco, but the transition to democracy also began a liberalization of values and social customs.

 After earning a sweeping majority at the October 1982 general election, the Spanish Socialist Workers' Party (PSOE) governed the country, with Felipe González as prime minister.
 On 1 January 1986, Spain joined the European Economic Community (EEC).
 A referendum on whether Spain should remain in NATO was held in March 1986.
-The ruling party, the PSOE, favoured Spain's permanence (a turn from their anti-NATO stance back in 1982, a change of discourse already initiated by 1983 and made explicit in 1984).
+The ruling party, the PSOE, favoured Spain's permanence (a turn from their anti-NATO stance back in 1982).
 Meanwhile, the Conservative opposition (People's Coalition), called for abstention.

 The country hosted the 1992 Summer Olympics in Barcelona and Seville Expo '92.